 Conductive Concrete

-Conductive Concrete is a cementitious and carbonaceous material which is a proven solution in the prevention of infrastructural conductivity grounding difficulties, speeding up and improving the performance of cabinet earthing.
+Conductive Concrete is a cementitious and carbonaceous material that is a proven solution in the prevention of infrastructural conductivity grounding difficulties, speeding up, improving performance, and ensuring the safety of telecommunication cabinet earthing.

 Features & Benefits